Flag of the Livonians

 The flag of the Livonians (Līvõd plagā; Līvu karogs) is a flag used to symbolize the Livonian people.
 It is in use of various Livonian cultural groups.
 The flag's proportions are 2:1:2 and the ratio of the height of the flag to its width is fixed at 1:2, similarly to the Flag of Latvia.

-The green represents forests, white represents the shore (of the Livonian coast) and blue represents the ocean.
+The green represents forests, white represents the shore (of the Livonian coast) and blue represents the sea.
 These represent Livonian fishing culture, and the colors symbolize the view of a fisherman when he looks to the coast.
 The flag was first used by the Livonian Society (Līvõd Īt) on November 18, 1923.